SkylineCommunications/dataminer-docs/connector-help/connector_help/ADVA_Optical_Networking_FSP3000_10TCC.md

 ### General

 This page contains general information of the device, such as the **name** and **temperature**.
-Additionaly, the most important statuses of the different channels that are managed by this card are available on this page.
+Additionally, the most important statuses of the different channels that are managed by this card are available on this page.

 ### Channel x page